What is NL-3?

 Category 1 (Little to no exposure)

-- Being licked by infected on intact skin.
+- Being licked by an infected on intact skin.

 - Being in close proximity with infected.